elijahkim/blog/_posts/2014-11-2-why-not-how.markdown

 ---
 layout: post
-title: "Learn Why Not How"
+title: "Learn Why And How"
 subtitle: "How to learn to code"
 date: 2014-11-02 18:02
 categories: how-to